 Bank Overdrafts and Your Credit Score

 While bank overdrafts may not directly affect your credit score, there may be a correlation between several bank overdrafts and a low credit score.
 If you frequently overdraft your checking account, it's a sign that you're spending more money than you really have.
-This could mean you're taking on more debt than you can afford to repay and that you've missed your credit card payments because you lack the money to pay your bills.
-These are two of the biggest influences on your credit score.
+That could mean you're taking on more debt than you can afford to repay and that you've missed your credit card payments because you lack the money to pay your bills.

 Other Credit Scoring Systems